Western Theatre Command (India)

-Western Theatre Command is a proposed integrated command of the Indian Armed Forces.
+Western Theatre Command is a proposed Integrated Theatre Command of the Indian Armed Forces.
 The command will be responsible for looking after the India–Pakistan border starting from Siachen Glacier in north to Gujarat in south.

-The Commander-in-Chief will be a four-star officer from the Indian Army (General) or the Indian Air Force (Air Chief Marshal) who will report to the Joint Chiefs of Staff Committee headed by the Chief of Defence Staff (CDS).
-The Commander will be appointed in rotation to the Army or the Air Force for a period of 18 months.

 History

 The concept of Theatre Commands was first proposed by the Kargil Review Committee after the Kargil War, which promoted increasing jointness and integration.
 The plan for establishment of three different commands was first revealed in June 2023.
 The commands will be — one for managing border with China (Northern Theatre Command), another for managing the border with Pakistan (Western Theatre Command) and the third as the Maritime Theatre Command.
 There are currently 17 single service commands — 7 of the Army, 7 of the Air Force and 3 of the Navy.
 Each of these commands is located at a separate base.

 In July 2024, the Defence Ministry identified Jaipur as the base for the Western Theatre Command.

 On 4 and 5 September 2024, the first Joint Commander's Conference (JCC) was held at Lucknow (current headquarters Army Central Command).
-Chief of Defence Staff Anil Chauhan inaugurated the first conference.
+The Chief of Defence Staff, General Anil Chauhan, inaugurated the first conference.
 The other attendees of the meeting included Defence Minister Rajnath Singh, Defence Secretary Giridhar Aramane, the 3 Service Chiefs, the 17 Commander-in-Chiefs of current Commands of the Services, the 2 Commander-in-Chiefs of current Tri-service Commands, DRDO chairman and other senior personalities of the Ministry of Defence.
 During the conference, Defence Minister received the "detailed modalities" for the creation of Integrated Theatre Commands prepared from the Armed Forces Services.
 The Armed Forces will rollout the timeline of the introduction of the Theatre Commands.
 Here, it was also revealed that the Commander-in-Chief of the Theatre Commands and Vice Chief of Defence Staff will be a four-star rank officer like the Chiefs of the Services (General, Air Chief Marshal and Admiral).